 A search of newspaper archives going back 20 years retrieved only one confirmed crime report even vaguely resembling the above, and in that case a grocery clerk was caught double-charging customers who verbally requested cash back at a Solebury, Pennsylvania supermarket in 2007.

-A November 24, 2009 article in the Des Moines Register cites an anecdotal report of a fraudulent cash back transaction at a Des Moines retail store, but the details are quite sketchy and it's unclear whether the incident actually amounted to an attempted crime or was merely a cashier error.
+A November 24, 2009 article in the Des Moines Register cited an anecdotal report of a fraudulent cash back transaction at a Des Moines retail store, but the details were quite sketchy and it's unclear whether the incident actually amounted to an attempted crime or was merely a cashier error.

-In any case, these emails do offer one good bit of advice, which is to check one's receipts before leaving any commercial establishment to make sure no mistakes or hanky-panky have occurred.
+In any case, these alerts do offer one good bit of advice, namely to examine one's receipts before leaving any commercial establishment to make sure no mistakes or hanky-panky have occurred.
 It's just the prudent thing to do.